coders-school/multithreading/module2/04_locks.en.md

 ### Task 3: problems in the proposed solution

-* <!-- .element: class="fragment fade-in" --> or vector <code>numbers</code> will it always be filled in before readers read it?
+* <!-- .element: class="fragment fade-in" --> Is vector <code>numbers</code> always filled in before readers read it?
-  * <!-- .element: class="fragment fade-in" --> first we do writers
+  * <!-- .element: class="fragment fade-in" --> First, we create writers
-  * <!-- .element: class="fragment fade-in" --> join first is on writers
+  * <!-- .element: class="fragment fade-in" --> <code>join()</code> is called on writers first
-  * <!-- .element: class="fragment fade-in" --> but that doesn't guarantee anything
+  * <!-- .element: class="fragment fade-in" --> But that doesn't guarantee anything
-  * <!-- .element: class="fragment fade-in" --> use <code>at()</code> will throw an exception.
-How do we want to operate it?
+  * <!-- .element: class="fragment fade-in" --> Use of <code>at()</code> will throw an exception.
+How do we want to handle it?
-  * <!-- .element: class="fragment fade-in" --> you can reserve memory in the vector in advance, but what is the default behavior?
+  * <!-- .element: class="fragment fade-in" --> You can reserve memory in the vector in advance, but what is the default behavior?
-  * <!-- .element: class="fragment fade-in" --> there is no unequivocal answer, you have to accept some convention or ...
+  * <!-- .element: class="fragment fade-in" --> There is no unambiguous answer, you have to accept some convention or ...
-  * <!-- .element: class="fragment fade-in" --> you can use a synchronized queue (about this in another lesson)
+  * <!-- .element: class="fragment fade-in" --> You can use a synchronized queue (covered in another training)
-* <!-- .element: class="fragment fade-in" --> no need to block <code>cout</code>when we do one operation there <<
+* <!-- .element: class="fragment fade-in" --> No need to lock <code>cout</code> if there is a single << operation
-  * <!-- .element: class="fragment fade-in" --> with the proper design of the program, we do not have to use lock-free programming at all, but it is absolute expert knowledge
+  * <!-- .element: class="fragment fade-in" --> With the proper design, we do not have to use locks at all (so-called lock-free programming), but it is absolute expert knowledge
-  * <!-- .element: class="fragment fade-in" --> we gain in efficiency, but we lose in program flexibility
+  * <!-- .element: class="fragment fade-in" --> We gain in efficiency, but we lose in program flexibility
-  * <!-- .element: class="fragment fade-in" --> any change of the lock-free code must be preceded by a reliable code-review of many experts
+  * <!-- .element: class="fragment fade-in" --> Any change of the lock-free code must be preceded by a reliable code-review of many experts